Working from Home: Checklist for Employers

-Due to the social distancing requirements of the COVID-19 (or coronavirus) pandemic employers have been forced to direct their employees to work remotely, in most cases from their home.
+Due to the social distancing requirements which have been implemented to manage the outbreak of COVID-19 (or coronavirus), many employers have been forced to direct their employees to work remotely, in most cases from their home.

 It is critical that employers are aware of their obligations to their employees when they are working from home.